jradcliffe5/DARA/Workshops/EVN_continuum/part1/part1_initial_cal.md

   - flagSH1.flagcmd
   - flagTar1Ph1.flagcmd

 These are all provided on your desktop for the DARA workshops, but the fits IDI files can also be obtained from [here](http://www.jive.nl/fitsfiles?experiment=N14C3_141022) along with more information about the observations.
-The other files are available [here](http://www.jb.man.ac.uk/~radcliff/DARA/Data_reduction_workshops/EVN_Continuum/NME_DARA.tgz)
+The other files are available in the tar file: [NME_DARA.tgz](http://www.jb.man.ac.uk/~radcliff/DARA/Data_reduction_workshops/EVN_Continuum/NME_DARA.tgz)

 * List of data reduction scripts and intermediate data products for each part
   - Part1: Initial data inspection and calibration common to all sources: files listed above.
 Optional NME_all.py is a script version of the commands, for your future reference.